MeltingShoe/gym-chess/README.md

 # gym-chess
 This documentation is slightly out of date and will be updated soon.
+For now what you need to know is that calling env.action_space.n returns a list of legal moves

 ## Pre-requisites:
 Below are a list of packages that are required to get the game to work, along with links for installation instructions.